 Students can investigate sites of Aboriginal cultural significance, ecosystems in Australia’s oldest national park or conduct a mock convict trial.
 First Contacts at Kurnell, Kamay Botany Bay National Park, is a must-do excursion.

-Join us for Living Country, living culture – a Stage 2 (Years 3-4) history excursion in and around Katoomba.
-This excursion is designed to support the Community Remembrance and Aboriginal Histories and Cultures K-10 syllabus.
+Join us for Living Country, Living Culture – a Stage 2 (Years 3-4) History excursion in the Blue Mountains National Park.
+This excursion is designed to support the First Contact syllabus.

-Senior students will hone their fieldwork skills in this Stage 6 (Years 11-12) geography excursion at Garie Beach.
-Located at the southern end of Royal National Park, Garie Beach offers students a complex site to study biophysical interactions.
+Senior students will hone their fieldwork skills in this Stage 6 (Years 11-12) Geography excursion at Wattamolla.
+Located in Royal National Park, Wattamolla offers students a complex site to study biophysical interactions.

 The spectacular Grand Canyon forms the backdrop for this Stage 5 (Years 9-10) geography excursion in Blue Mountains National Park.
 This in-depth fieldwork excursion is designed to support the Environmental Change and Management K-10 syllabus